WENHA0ZHANG/wenha0zhang.github.io/_pages/cv.md

 Work experience
 ======
-* 2024 to present: Research Assistant, National University of Singapore
+* 2024 to present: Research Associate, National University of Singapore
 * 2023 to 2024: Technical Writer, DesignBuilder Software Ltd.
 * 2021 to 2022: Energy Consultant, China Academy of Building Research